MAPLE LEAFS (36-25-8) AT RED WINGS (30-24-13)

 Captain Dion Phaneuf is fighting effects of the flu, which he played through in Washington.

-Red Wings: If forward Todd Bertuzzi (lower body) can't play against Toronto, the Red Wings will be without 11 players with varying amounts of skill and experience.
+Red Wings: If forwards Todd Bertuzzi (lower body) and Justin Abdelkader (lower body) can't play against Toronto, the Red Wings will be without 11 players with varying amounts of skill and experience.

 Forward Landon Ferraro was the latest call-up from Grand Rapids of the American Hockey League when he was recalled Monday in lieu of Abdelkader's injury in the Chicago game.

-If Bertuzzi can't play, enter Ferraro into the lineup to further turn Detroit into Grand Rapids East.
+If Abdelkader can't play, enter Ferraro into the lineup to further turn Detroit into Grand Rapids East.

 Who's hot: Phaneuf has scored goals in two straight games for the Maple Leafs and has five points in his past five games. ...
 Red Wings forward Gustav Nyquist scored his 17th goal in the loss against the Blackhawks, and has 12 goals, 11 assists and 23 points in his past 20 gamess.